jpoehnelt/fcr-website/src/committees/utilities.md

 ---
 title: "Utilities Committee"
-date: "2020-08-07"
 layout: layouts/base.njk
 ---

 # Utilities Committee

-Eb Redford, Chair - This committee manages, maintains, and operates the entire Ranch water system in conjunction with the Ranch Caretaker (Water System Operator); manages the water billing system; and interfaces with state and local utility entities.
+Barry Bryant, Interim Chair – This committee manages, maintains and operates the Ranch potable system in conjunction with the Ranch’s State certified Operator in Responsible Charge (ORC).
+The operations include assuring compliance with all State and public health regulatory water sampling, testing and reporting, managing water meter usage readings and billing, maintaining all water system infrastructure, and long-term water supply planning and implementation.

-## Water Supply

-See the [Water Supply Task Force](/committees/water-supply/) page for more information.

 ## Documents